kishan0071234/Stack-Overflow/README.md

 # Stack-Overflow
-Fetching Top questions from the stackoverflow
+This library is used to fetch top questions for the particular dates from the Stack Overflow by searching with keyword.

 This Project is done Using Java 8 Streams APi

+Conif.Properties is used to configure the search Keyword

 Following are the Scenarios Covered in this Project